alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 }

-// Example of if else statement: truthy condition
+// Example of if statement: truthy condition
 // Create a variable and assign it a number const num = 10